Last Updated on May 21, 2021 by Michael Joseph

 For those who are unsure of precisely how to use the flour, there is an excellent resource here that features more than 100 coconut flour recipes.

-In short; the flour offers a good source of minerals, large amounts of coconut fiber, and it has a much smaller impact on blood sugar levels.
+In short, coconut flour offers a good source of minerals, large amounts of coconut fiber, and it has a much smaller impact on blood sugar levels than refined grain flours.

-Also, since it is gluten-free, it provides a decent option for those who are unable to use grain-based flours.
+Also, since it is gluten-free, it provides a decent option for those who are unable to consume gluten-containing flours.

-Unfortunately, the biggest downside for these benefits is the price, and for some people, it may not be worth the money.
+Unfortunately, the biggest downside for these benefits is the price, which tends to be on the higher side.

 All in all, coconut flour is a relatively nutritious option for baking purposes.